Best Summer Climbing Destinations in Europe

 Pad rentals/Stores: only in Trondheim but the campsite owner sells a small amount of chalk

-A beautiful alpine granite area of lush greenery unlike any other climbing area in Spain.
+Hoyamoros is a beautiful alpine granite area of lush greenery unlike any other climbing area in Spain.
 It is part of the Natura 2000 network and Biosphere Reserve and there are strict rules that need to be followed in order to keep the place as pristine as it is.
 A few of these main rules are no fires, no tents, no disturbing the cows and no trash left behind.

 The area sits at 2050 meters above sea level so be weary if you get altitude sickness.
 Hoya Moros is unlike most European bouldering destinations because you feel so far away from everything and everyone.